-- Security: While the wireless 802.11 protocol and interconnected devices used to provide network access to WiFi devices have improved significantly, it remains that a wired Ethernet connection is less susceptible to security attacks than wireless Ethernet.
+- Security: While the wireless 802.11 protocol and interconnected devices used to provide network access to Wi-Fi devices have improved significantly, it remains that a wired Ethernet connection is less susceptible to security attacks than wireless Ethernet.

 When doing some home improvements many years ago, I used the opportunity to run wired Ethernet to a few locations in each major room of the house.
-This helps improve performance of all devices, as the high demand Roku, solar panel interface, and office computer all make use of the wired Ethernet Cat5b cables.
-And especially at times when many devices are making active use of the network, the 1 Gbps wired Ethernet connection has proved essential when I am teaching or collaborating online from my home office.
+This helps improve performance of all devices, as the high-demand Roku, solar panel interface, and office computer all make use of the wired Ethernet Cat5b cables.
+And especially at times when many devices are making active use of the network, the 1-Gbps wired Ethernet connection has proved essential when I am teaching or collaborating online from my home office.

 When consulted on new construction and Ethernet, I strongly recommend installation of as much wired Ethernet as possible, especially in libraries, schools, and community centers where there will be more statically located networked devices.
-This both improves performance, reliability, and security for these static devices and also reduces demand for the many wireless devices within the space.
+This both improves performance, reliability, and security for these static devices and reduces demand for the many wireless devices within the space.

 What about the Raspberry Pi?
 While it is capable of both wired and wireless networking, the choice may vary by project.

-For basic educational and prototyping activities, especially when close access or mobility is important to work with breadboarding and electronic testing in a range of locations, WiFi continues to be the preferred means of connecting to the LAN.
-However, when prototyping moves to the next level and is used for ongoing data collection and distribution, for instance as a soil and weather sensor database system accessible via web server, I move the Raspberry Pi to a waterproof case and connect it to the LAN via an outdoor Cat5 cable.
+For basic educational and prototyping activities, especially when close access or mobility is important to work with breadboarding and electronic testing in a range of locations, Wi-Fi continues to be the preferred means of connecting to the LAN.
+However, when prototyping moves to the next level and is used for ongoing data collection and distribution—for instance, as a soil and weather sensor database system accessible via web server—I move the Raspberry Pi to a waterproof case and connect it to the LAN via an outdoor Cat5 cable.
 When the Raspberry Pi is used as a multimedia server or a location-based collective networking toolkit, I’ve found it ideal to locate the Raspberry Pi right next to the gateway router, connected via a short Cat5 cable.

 When the Raspberry Pi is running headless (without a keyboard, mouse, and monitor), Secure Shell (SSH) is a quick and easy way to connect to and control the microcomputer.
 The Pi’s microSD card must be edited to enable SSH access within the Raspberry Pi Operating System, but after this, I can connect the Raspberry Pi to a router with a wired Ethernet cable.
-This will automatically provide it an IP address that I can use to SSH into the Pi on its very first boot.
+This will automatically provide it with an IP address that I can use to SSH into the Pi on its very first boot.